tonetheman/aoc2022/readme.md

 And improvement would be to remove that hard coding.

+edit: later I went back and made `progfun.nim` that does a much better handling of the input files.
+Nothing is hard coded in terms of the number of stacks.
+I still hard coded some of the positions of the data but it is effectively column based so that should be fine.

 # day 4
 This one caused me problems.
 I used a HashSet from nim because I found an operator `<` that would check if a set is a proper subset.